1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ## 15.23 Why Do 'Query Failed' Messages Occur Sometimes?

 If this occurs within a system which is usually working fine, then it could probably be due to hardware issues.
-Some cheap arduino clones produce unspecific problems.
-Therefore you should try another arduino clone or buy an original arduino.

 ---

 ## 15.24 I Don't Find a LPB or BSB Connector, Only L-BUS And R-BUS?!

 In this case you have a controller which isn't compatible with BSB-LAN - please DON'T try to connect the adapter!
-You can see chapter [3.3](chap03.md#33-new-type-not-supported-controller-from-broetje) for further informations.
+You can see chapter [10.2.3](chap10.md#1023-note-incompatible-systems-from-broetje-and-elco) for further informations.

 ---

 ## 15.25 Is There An Alternative Besides Using LAN?

-Yes, please see chapter [12.7](chap12.md#127-lan-options-for-the-bsb-lpb-lan-adapter).
+Yes, please see chapter [1.2.2](chap01.md#122-due--wlan-the-esp8266-wifi-solution) and capter [7.5.2](chap07.md#752-wlan-usage-of-an-additional-router) if you are already using the Due setup.
+If you don't have any hardware yet, you could also think about using an [ESP32](chap01.md#13-esp32).

 ---